Questions about Form 1098-T?

 Did you send a copy of this form to the IRS?

 Yes.
-Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for the Hope and Lifetime Learning education tax credits.
-Forms are mailed at the end of January of each year for the previous tax year.
+Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for education deductions or credits.

 What educational expenses are considered as qualified tuition and related expenses?